sampsyo/home/_drafts/adl.md

 not all accelerator design needs the granular control that HDLs offer.

 HDLs have their place: they remain the right tool for the job when designing general-purpose processors, for example.
-But my thesis here is that their unique ability to express arbitrary circuits is unnecessary for most cases when the goal is to design hardware that implements a specific computation.
+But my thesis here is that their ability to express arbitrary circuits is unnecessary when the goal is to design fixed-function hardware for a specific computation.
-HDLs' generality and low-level control renders them indispensable for low-level control and classic hardware design scenarios, in the same way that assembly programming today remains indispensable for extreme performance tuning, embedded systems, and other niches.
+HDLs are indispensable for standard circuit construction, in the same way that assembly programming today remains indispensable for extreme performance tuning, embedded systems, and other niches.
 And in the same way that a vanishing minority of software in the 21st century is written directly in assembly, even in performance-sensitive scenarios, HDLs impose more complexity than mainstream accelerator designers of the future should need to deal with.

 If hardware acceleration is going to go mainstream, we need alternatives that embrace different levels of abstraction.